conjurinc/tenfactorci/content/dependencies.md

 2. The image is locked with a specific version (SHA).
 It’s guaranteed to work just the same in the future as it does today.

 Just keep in mind, container technology *is not* a panacea.
-For example, you can’t containerize your Windows and OS X build jobs.
+For example, you can’t containerize your Windows and OS X build jobs (yet).
 When you can't use a container, fall back on a traditional virtualized image.
 If you can't do that either, manage the build machine as strictly as you can using configuration management tools.

+Sometimes dependencies cannot be locked to a specific version.
+For example, when you are a writing a library.
+If you pin your dependencies to specific versions, you are forcing the library's user to also use that dependency.
+This is often not desirable or possible.
+In this case, pin the major version of the project and run your library's tests on a schedule to ensure that updated dependencies do not break functionality.

 ---